Dispensing opticians dispense and fit spectacles and other optical aids, working from prescriptions written by optometrists and ophthalmologists

 - Jobs are available in most parts of the UK, primarily in towns and cities.

-- Dispensing opticians are expected to dress smartly and maintain a high level of courtesy and professionalism with customers.
+- You'll need to dress smartly and maintain a high level of courtesy and professionalism with customers.

-- Dispensing opticians registered in the UK may be able to find work abroad.
-Registration with the General Optical Council (GOC) is recognised in some overseas countries.
+- You may be able to find work abroad, as registration with the General Optical Council (GOC) is recognised in some overseas countries.

 There are three modes of study to choose from:

 - a two-year, full-time training course at a GOC-approved training institution followed by one year's salaried work as a dispensing optician in a practice under supervision